ABOUT ME

 AAC-LC

-The AAC-LC (Low Complexity AAC or simply AAC) is the MPEG audio's newer codec that is part of the MPEG-4 standard.
-Earlier it was in MPEG-2, but later moved to MPEG-4 and first released in 1999.
-The AAC audio can be found in video recordings of phones and on most social sites.
-Personally, it's better to use than MP3.
-Huge pro is that it can be put into an MPEG-4 container with the .m4a extension.
+The AAC-LC (low complexity AAC) is the enhanced codec of MPEG audio, which belongs to the MPEG-4 standard.
+It was initially included in MPEG-2, but further developed in the MPEG-4 standard, first released in 1999.
+The AAC audio is found in many mobile phone recordings and on most social media platforms.
+Personally, it is significantly more usable than MP3.
+Its major advantage is that it can be stored in an MPEG-4 container with the .m4a extension.

 128 kbps